xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 ```

 # Docker compose
 Building a telemetry stack with docker containers is a great way to quickly start testing telemetry.
+It could also be used for a production environ, though it would need to be hardened.

 Below is the docker compose used to launch a TIG stack.

 ```
 version: "2"